Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

 with at least one inequality strict for sufficiently large $T$.

-Symbiotic coupling is therefore defined at the level of structural feasibility rather than immediate task performance.
-It characterises interaction regimes in which each subsystem contributes to preserving the internal dynamical structure required for sustained intelligence in the other.
+Symbiotic coupling is defined at the level of structural geometric feasibility rather than immediate task performance.
+It characterises interaction regimes in which each subsystem buffers the other against microscopic fluctuations, effectively increasing the phase-space volume (and thus dynamical stability) of the CCE basins required for sustained intelligence.

-Under Conservation-Congruent Encoding, preserved structure reduces the need for repeated irreversible reconstruction of task-relevant distinctions.
-Symbiotic coupling thus enlarges the set of long-horizon trajectories over which irreversible information processing can be minimised, stabilising the conditions under which intelligence remains well-defined.

-Symbiotic coupling is closely related to, but distinct from, emergent intelligence as introduced in \S\ref{sec:EmergentIntelligence}.
-Whereas emergent intelligence is characterised by an increase in the efficiency of irreversible information use, symbiosis is characterised by the preservation of the internal structures that make such efficiency gains possible.
-The two notions are linked by the following implication.